neondatabase/website/content/guides/chatbot-astro-postgres-llamaindex.md

 npx astro add react
 ```

-`npx` allows us to execute npm packages binaries without having to first install it globally.
+`npx` allows us to execute npm package binaries without having to install `npm` globally.

 When prompted, choose the following:

-- `Yes` when prompted whether to install the React dependencies.
+- `Yes` to install the React dependencies.
-- `Yes` when prompted whether to make changes to Astro configuration file.
+- `Yes` to make changes to Astro configuration file.
-- `Yes` when prompted whether to make changes to `tsconfig.json` file.
+- `Yes` to make changes to `tsconfig.json` file.

 Let's move on to enabling server-side rendering in the Astro application.

 ### Enabling Server Side Rendering in Astro using Node.js Adapter

-To interact with the chatbot over an server-side API, you are going to enable server-side rendering in your Astro application.
+To interact with the chatbot over a server-side API, you are going to enable server-side rendering in your Astro application.
 Execute the following command in your terminal:

 ```bash
 npx astro add node